FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 No, subsidies or tax credits are only available for plans purchased on the exchange.
 If subsidies enable your client to purchase affordable health care, recommend they purchase a plan on the exchange.

-Often, clients elect off-exchange coverage for reasons other than cost, but it’s also likely that they don’t realize how much less they’d be paying for health care coverage through the exchange.
+Often, clients elect off-exchange coverage for reasons other than cost, but it’s also likely that your client doesn’t realize how much less they’d be paying for health care coverage through the exchange.

 What Is Enhanced Direct Enrollment?

 HealthSherpa is a certified enrollment partner of Healthcare.gov.
 According to HealthSherpa, using EDE with HealthSherpa can reduce clients’ application time by 24 minutes and boost client conversions by 52 percent!
-Register with Ritter to receive a FREE HealthSherpa account!
+Register with Ritter and join our agency on HealthSherpa by using code FB05 to gain access to sales support and lead-sharing opportunities.

 What Are the Metal Tiers?